joeyGumulka/PRS/README.md

 # PRS
-A Page Replacement Simulator Created for "COMP330; Operating Systems", to be used as the Mini Project Assignment
+A page replacement simulator created for "COMP330; Operating Systems", to be used as the Mini Project Assignment submission.